Mini-GT/Discord-BotBot/README.md

 # Discord Botbot 🤖

-A powerful Discord bot that **manages interactions ands moderates bad actors** to keep your server safe and engaged!
+A Discord bot that **manages interactions ands moderates bad actors** to keep your server safe and engaged!

 ## 🚀 Features
 ### 🛡️ Moderation & Security